ashishch164/DTU-SE-Subjects-work/Cloud computing/README.md

-This folder contains project report and class assignments.
+This folder contains MTE project report and class assignments.